(reading time: 8 mins)

 Imported goods are an issue for any carbon tax.
 For example, although the EU has made some progress with energy efficiency and getting renewables onto the grid, Europeans have for years been effectively offshoring increased emissions to developing nations like China, because the Chinese grid used by manufacturers has a high proportion of coal generation.

-So nations trading with a carbon tax nation have a reason to adopt compatible carbon tax and dividend schemes.
+Nations trading with a carbon dividend nation have a reason to adopt compatible carbon tax and dividend schemes.
 If they don’t, imported goods would have carbon taxes applied based on the average emissions of that nation’s grid.
-This would push up the prices of imports, but again as with domestic carbon tax revenue, the revenue goes to the citizens and cancels out the price increase.
-(Carbon bordering is addressed in both documents).
+This would push up the prices of imports, but again as with domestic carbon tax revenue, the revenue is ringfenced, goes back to the citizens and offsets the price increases of imports.

 So the carbon tax and dividend appears to be a simple solution that should attract support across the board.
 But there are always potential risks in relying on a market solution to fix what in many ways is a basic failure of human nature to take responsibility for the long term.